StudioAtlas-Dev/dog-adoption/project-plan.md

   - 3 to 4 featured adoptable dogs in a responsive grid or carousel.
   - Hover effect with slight zoom and color overlay.
 - **Quick Highlights**
-  - Short intro to the shelter’s mission.
+  - Short intro to the shelter's mission.
   - React Icons for quick links (e.g., `<FaPaw />` or `<FaBone />`) to Adoption, Volunteer, Donate pages.
 - **Upcoming Events Preview**
   - Display 2-3 upcoming events with minimal info (date, title, brief detail).
-  - “See All Events” link to full Events page.
+  - "See All Events" link to full Events page.

 ---